 Use the interjection-omission test described above to analyze this sentence’s problem: Without the (correctly punctuated) interjection, the sentence erroneously reads “He could have press for a clear, bilateral agreement on immigration.”
 A hypercorrection featuring logical correspondence at the expense of readability is “He could have pressed, but he didn’t press, for a clear, bilateral agreement on immigration.”
 As with the previous example, the sentence is best repaired by moving the interjection to the end of the sentence: “He could have pressed for a clear, bilateral agreement on immigration, but he didn’t.”

-4 Responses to “3 Problems of Nonparallel Interjections”
+4 thoughts on “3 Problems of Nonparallel Interjections”

 Oh, I think that all of those nonparallel interjections are simply disgusting!
 Thank you for mentioning this topic.
 Those are really beyond the pale for anyone who pretends to be writing English – or German, either.